Copyright © 2016, 2017, 2018, 2020 Paul Garlick <email@example.com>

 - ParaView---post processing

 The directory structure for a typical TWEED installation is shown in the diagram below.
 The configuration files are stored in the tweed directory, located in the user's home directory.
 The three package managers use the directories $HOME/.hashdist, /gnu and /nix respectively to store the application files.
-GNU Guix uses sub-directories in /var to store log files and database files.
+GNU Guix uses a sub-directory in /etc to store public keys of authorised servers and a sub-directory in /var to store log files and database files.

 A user may install a subset of the TWEED packages.
 It is also possible for the user to extend the list of packages, beyond the group offered by TWEED.
 For details of the installation procedure, please see the file INSTALL.